 - Martha Schwartz

 - Rosetta Elkin in conversation with Charles Waldheim

 Maeder-York Family Fellowship in

-The Landscape Fellowship Jury wishes to thank everyone who submitted applications for the 2014 Maeder-York Family Fellowship in Landscape Studies at the Gardner Museum.
-The response to the call for submissions demonstrates the strength and creativity of emerging practitioners in the field of contemporary landscape.
+The 2017 Maeder-York Landscape Fellowship Jury is very grateful to all of the applicants who responded to the call for submissions for this year’s Fellowship in Landscape Studies at the Isabella Stewart Gardner Museum.
+The quality of your responses demonstrates the strength and creativity of emerging practitioners in the field of contemporary landscape.

 The Fellowship Jury has selected five outstanding finalists:

-The Fellowship Jury will meet on Friday February 7, 2014, to interview the finalists and the new Maeder-York Landscape Fellow will be announced on February 24, 2014.
+The Fellowship Jury will meet on Friday, March 3, 2017, to interview the finalists.
+Following that we will announce the new Maeder-York Family Landscape Fellow.

-The Fellowship Jury comprised of international figures in landscape architecture and allied design disciplines met in February.
+The Fellowship Jury is comprised of international figures in landscape architecture and allied design disciplines.
 The two-stage competition process identifies a short-list of up to five finalists who will be invited to interviews with the competition jury.
-The Jury was led by Charles Waldheim, Ruettgers Consulting Curator of Landscape.

 Alan Berger, Massachusetts Institute of Technology